KennethTrecy/web_template/README.md

 This template has multiple branches that are named after the main package(s)/purpose they contain.
 For example, [`vue` branch] contains [`vue` package].
 If branch has multiple packages/purpose, they are concatenated using `-` character.
-By default, most branches contain [`jest` package] as the default JavaScript testing framework and [`rollup` package] as default JavaScript module bundler.
+By default, most branches contain [`rollup` package] as default JavaScript module bundler.

 You can check the packages and/or purpose of the branch by reading the [notes] section.